 Each coat of lime plaster was left a number of days to take prior to the next coat, during which we focused on the external works.
 Once completed, we limewashed the new works to blend with the whitened walls of the Church.

 2. External Porch Lime Repointing

 The Quinquennial inspection also identified early delamination damage to the historic stonework of the South Aisle Porch.
 This was caused by non-porous cementitious mortar forcing moisture to evaporate through the stone face.

-External works were carried out while the internal lime plaster coats were left to cure.
+External works were carried out in-between the internal lime plaster coats.

 We carefully removed the existing mortar from the wide joints, and flushed out any debris.
 We deep filled and packed with a hot (quick) lime mix featuring grit sand for aggregate content.
 The same mix was used for the finish face pointing.